benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

 - Explain using `highstate` now that we have a top file
 - Explain using `test=True` to ensure everything works as expected

+## Requisites in State Files
+*Placeholder for Requisites*
+- A state the depends on another state before it can be applied

 ## Pillars
 *Placeholder for Pillar Section*
+- Pillars are like variables
+- Can be applied to minions similar to how the top

 ## Troubleshooting
 *Placeholder for tips for troubleshooting*